Robust walking based on MPC with viability guarantees: INTRODUCTION

 \section{INTRODUCTION}

-Thanks to the recent advances in computational power, employing model predictive control (MPC) to control complex mechanical systems such as legged robots is feasible nowadays.
+Thanks to the increase of computational power, employing model predictive control (MPC) to control complex mechanical systems such as legged robots is feasible nowadays.
 Using MPC for controlling legged robots is desirable, because 1) these robots are expected to perform tasks in dynamically changing environments 2) they have highly limiting interaction constraints and 3) MPC affords the prediction of steps in the future as a response to current disturbances.

 Although MPC has been shown to be a successful paradigm for controlling legged robots \cite{herdt2010online,audren2014model,grandia2019feedback}, dealing with uncertainties in the underlying optimal control problem (OCP) is only tractable for simplified cases \cite{villa2017model,gazar2020stochastic}.
-Furthermore, ensuring feasibility of the constrained optimization problem when closing the loop is an issue rarely addressed in the field \cite{villa2017model}.
+Furthermore, it is crucial to add a terminal constraint to the problem to guarantee the invariance of the finite horizon OCP, in which case ensuring feasibility of this constrained optimization problem becomes an issue rarely addressed in the field \cite{villa2017model}.
 It is however important to consider this problem because the dynamic model used for MPC does not take into account the true dynamics of the robot nor the effect of the low-level controllers and it rarely models sensor noise and environmental uncertainty.
-As a consequence, merely using the measured state of the robot in the OCP can lead to an infeasible problem despite the robot remaining capable to maintain balance.
-Additionally, it becomes very difficult to find a performance cost for the OCP that improves robustness and performance in face of all these unmodeled effects.
+As a consequence, merely using the measured state of the robot in the OCP can lead to an infeasible problem when a conservative terminal constraint is considered, or cause divergence of the center of mass (CoM) motion when no terminal constraint is imposed, despite the robot remaining capable to maintain balance.
+Additionally, it becomes very difficult to find a cost function for the OCP that improves robustness and performance in face of all these unmodeled effects.